mnoonan296/talkiepi/doc/README.md

 To quit the application press (CTRL+C).

+IMPORTANT NOTE:  If you are listening to the channel via mumble.com on your PC or Mac, the message received from the Talkiepi will be choppy, however the message sent to the Talkiepi will be clear and fine.
+The reason for this is that the Talkiepi has been programmed to transmit at 16kHz sample rate (to fit within the Pizero processing capacity) whereas the online application receives at 48kHz and cannot be changed.
+To hear what you are transmitting from a Talkiepi, you need to listen from a second Talkiepi unit.

 If all is well the Systemd service can be created.
 Copy the service file to the required folder.

 ~~~